-The process relies on explicit Eligibility Criteria (selection and exclusion), relevant to the environmental objectives defined for the Eligible Categories.
+The process relies on explicit Eligibility Criteria (selection) relevant to the environmental objectives defined for the Eligible Category:

-- The selection criteria are based on the description defined in Table 1 in the Use of Proceeds section for each Bond. - The exclusion criterion applied in case of any material litigation related to ESG matters, based on the integration of ESG factors at project level, according to the principles defined in Iberdrola's Sustainable Development policies8.
+- The selection criteria are based on the description defined in Table 1 in the Use of Proceeds. - The exclusion criteria applied in case of any material litigation related to ESG matters are based on the integration of ESG factors at project level, according to the principles defined in Iberdrola's Sustainable Development policies.

-- \Rightarrow Eligibility and exclusion criteria for project selection are clearly defined and detailed for all of the projects. - ⇒ The Issuer reports that it will monitor compliance of selected projects with eligibility and exclusion criteria specified in the Framework throughout the life of the instrument and has provided details on content, frequency, duration and on procedure adopted in case of non-compliance. - ⇒ The Issuer reports that it will monitor potential ESG controversies associated with the projects throughout the life of the instrument and has provided details on frequency, content, and procedures in case a controversy is found on a project.
+- ⇒ Eligibility and exclusion criteria for project selection are clearly defined and detailed for the Eligible Category. - ⇒ The Issuer reports that it will monitor compliance of selected projects with eligibility and exclusion criteria specified in the Framework throughout the life of the Bond and has provided details on content, frequency, duration and on procedure adopted in case of non-compliance. - ⇒ The Issuer reports that it will monitor potential ESG controversies associated with the financed Projects/Assets throughout the life of the Bond and has provided details on the procedure in case a controversy is found.